hdShang/arxiv-daily/docs/cs-AI/2025-09-29/papers/250924836v3-pushing-llms-to-their-logical-reasoning-bound-the-role-of-data-reaso.md

 ---
 layout: default
-title: Pushing LLMs to Their Logical Reasoning Bound: The Role of Data Reasoning Intensity
+title: "Pushing LLMs to Their Logical Reasoning Bound: The Role of Data Reasoning Intensity"
 ---

 # Pushing LLMs to Their Logical Reasoning Bound: The Role of Data Reasoning Intensity